coddle-cpp/coddle/README.md

 ```

 ### debug
-Sets the level of optimization and symbols.
-If debug set optimization is
+Controls optimization level and debug symbols.
+If `debug` is set, optimization is
 disabled and symbols are included in the binary.

-Default value: ```false```
+Default: `false`

 Example:
 ```
 debug=true
 ```

-You also can set debug from the command line:
+You can also set debug from the command line:
 ```
 coddle debug
 ```

 ### multithreaded

-Specifies if your project uses threads.
+Specifies whether your project uses threads.

-Default value: ```false```
+Default: `false`

-I was not able to figure out how to detect it automatically.
-Sorry...
+This is not detected automatically.

 Example:
 ```